 - Basics believes the truest and purest form of youth basketball is school sponsored teams and competition.

-- Results and outcomes of non-school related basketball events (Tourneys, games, leagues etc) are meaningless.
+- Results and outcomes of non-school related basketball events (Tourneys, games, leagues etc) are in Basics’s opinion meaningless.

-- The primary focus from our perspective of ALL non-school related basketball should be skill development and preparation for school teams.
+- The primary focus of ALL non-school related basketball should be skill development and preparation for school teams.

 If you or your community is interested in applying Basics methodology to your youth program, contact Coach McGannon at 616 402-1600.